Flexible work arrangements (FWA)

 - Does the employee have strong problem solving capabilities?

 - Is the employee well organized?

-- Does the employee have sufficient technology resources in the remote work location (if applicable)?
+- Does the employee have sufficient, appropriate technology resources in the remote work location (if applicable)?

 - Does the employee have effective written and verbal communication skills?